Sightseeing by Taxi

 It’s not something that a budget traveller would think of doing, as taxis are the most expensive way to travel around London.
 But for approximately £23–£28 for a 40 minute journey (about 6 miles), it’s a cost-effective option especially if you’re in a group of 4 or 5.

-London taxis drivers are pretty reliable and were recently voted the best in the world.
-Before getting a licence they need to memorise at least 320 routes in London as well as all the major landmarks and places of interest along the way.
+London taxis drivers are pretty reliable and are regularly voted the best in the world.
+Before getting a licence they have to memorise at least 320 routes in London as well as all the major landmarks and places of interest along the way.
 So don’t be afraid to ask questions – they might not be able to give you the full history but they’ll at least be able to tell you what you’re looking at.

 It’s not advisable to do this with a minicab (private hire vehicle) – they don’t have to complete such extensive training and probably won’t have the same depth of knowledge.